tybens/climbing-analysis/readme.md

-# Social Climbing: NLP Analysis on Climbing History
+# Climbing Through Time: A Forum-Based Exploration of Evolving Rock Climbing Practices and Attitudes

 _By Tyler Benson, Class of 2024_
 **Advisor:** Prof. Christiane Fellbaum